The Top Indicators That Roofing Companies Will Fail and How to Avoid It

 The first step to ensuring you have effective marketing is to spend your money in the correct place.
 While it might be cool to sponsor the local shuffleboard team, you’re not likely to get a good return of investment from it.
 Investing in social media or trade shows and ensuring your website is up to date will help get your company’s name to the right audience in a way that uses your budget wisely.
 In short, to really make sure your marketing is effective, identify the ideal customer for your products and target that demographic with your marketing in order to really maximize your reach.

-3. Not Hiring the Right People
+3. Roofers Who Don’t Hire the Right People

 Managing employees is another step where contractors often go wrong.
 The wrong employee can be detrimental to your company, so you need to find people who really fit and contribute to the atmosphere you have created in the office.
 A bad employee doesn’t have to be someone who makes a few mistakes – it could just be someone who brings negativity and dissent to the team.